habibbhutto/micro-blog-app/README.md

 # Micro Blog App

-It is build using reactjs, redux, redux-saga and react-router.
+It is built using reactjs, redux, redux-saga and react-router.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).